 Our Compensation Committee has the authority to determine all compensation payable to our executive officers.
 Our Chairman and Chief Executive Officer makes recommendations to our Compensation Committee regarding the compensation of all executive officers, excluding his own, but our Compensation Committee is ultimately responsible for approving this compensation.

-As noted above, in 2008, our Chairman and Chief Executive Officer and Compensation Committee reviewed market compensation data provided by The Radford Global Life Sciences Survey in making recommendations for approval by the Compensation Committee of the compensation paid to our executive officers in 2008.
+As noted above, in 2009, and with respect to the determination of base salaries in 2010, our Chairman and Chief Executive Officer and Compensation Committee reviewed market compensation data provided by The Radford Global Life Sciences Survey in making recommendations for approval by the Compensation Committee of the compensation paid to our executive officers in 2009 and the base salaries payable to our executive officers in 2010.
 Our Chairman and Chief Executive Officer, in consultation with the Chairman of our Compensation Committee, identified the comparable positions for each of our executive officers in the survey based on their positions and responsibilities, and selected the peer group of companies to be utilized for purposes of benchmarking, which included all companies in the survey with a total headcount of 150-499 employees.
-Our Chairman and Chief Executive Officer then presented information to our Compensation Committee, which included: (1) a list of the companies included in The Radford Global Life Sciences Survey, (2) individual surveys of responsibilities identifying the key responsibilities of each of our executive officers, (3) individual position matching and professional experience summaries, which compared the responsibilities and prior year compensation of each executive officer to the typical responsibilities and average prior year compensation of persons serving in the most comparable position in the Radford Global Life Sciences Survey, and (4) our Chairman and Chief Executive Officer's recommendations of compensation for each of our executive officers for 2008, other than himself.
+Our Chairman and Chief Executive Officer then presented information to our Compensation Committee, which included: (1) a list of the companies included in The Radford Global Life Sciences Survey, (2) individual surveys of responsibilities identifying the key responsibilities of each of our executive officers, (3) individual position matching and professional experience summaries, which compared the responsibilities and prior year compensation of each executive officer to the typical responsibilities and average prior year compensation of persons serving in the most comparable position in the Radford Global Life Sciences Survey, and (4) our Chairman and Chief Executive Officer's recommendations of compensation for each of our executive officers for 2009, other than himself.
 The Compensation Committee considered this information along with other factors such as level of individual responsibility, prior experience and performance.

 Generally, our Chairman and Chief Executive Officer recommends the terms of an annual corporate bonus plan to our Compensation Committee.
 Our Compensation Committee then, after considering the recommendations made by our Chairman and Chief Executive Officer, determines the terms and amount of compensation to pay to each of our executive officers, including our Chief Executive Officer, and the terms of any corporate bonus plan.
-Since the Company did not meet or exceed non-GAAP earnings per share growth targets for 2008, our executives earned no bonuses in 2008.
+See "Annual Cash Incentive Bonuses" for a discussion of the bonuses earned in 2009 by our named executive officers.

 Our Board of Directors has the authority to approve all compensation payable to our Directors, although our Compensation Committee is responsible for making recommendations to our Board regarding this compensation.
 Additionally, our Chairman and Chief Executive Officer may also make recommendations or assist our Compensation Committee in making recommendations regarding director compensation.
 Our Board of Directors and Compensation Committee annually review our Director compensation.
-In February 2009, our Compensation Committee recommended certain changes in non-employee Director Compensation.
-The previous modification to non-employee Director compensation was May 2005.
+In February 2010, our Compensation Committee recommended no changes in non-employee Director Compensation from the compensation approved in February 2009.